-This 2020/2021 T-1 Capacity Auction is comparable to the previous T-1 2018-2019 & T-1 2019-2020 Capacity Auctions as payments for in each case are made one year after the auction takes place.
+This 2021/2022 T-2 Capacity Auction is comparable to the previous T-1 2018-2019 & T-1 2019-2020 Capacity Auctions however payments are made two years after the auction takes place.
 This differs from the T-4 2022/23 auction held in March 2019 as payments for this auction will not be made until September 2022.

-There is very good clearing price stability between the above T-1 auctions.
+The clearing price of this T-2 Auction is similar to recent T-1 Auctions of which there is very good clearing price stability.
 There is a significant reduction in total costs compared to the 550 million euro which was the average cost of the old capacity market.